 Nothing in this Code of Conduct is intended to prevent a victim from reporting student behavior to law enforcement or seeking other legal remedies against another student accused of wrongdoing.
-Victims of alleged misconduct, including victims of sexual misconduct, will be provided with information regarding their rights, counseling, safety, and confidentiality rules.
-For more information, contact the Title IX Coordinator (928-776-2211), or Dean of Student Development (928-776-2128).
+Victims of alleged misconduct, including victims of sex discrimination, and sex-based harassment or retaliation, will be provided with information regarding their rights, counseling, safety, and confidentiality rules.
+For more information, contact the Title IX Coordinator (928-776-2211), or Associate Vice President of Student Affairs (928-776-2128).